exakat/php-dictionary/dictionary.rst

    <?php

    if ($a == $b) {
-       print a and b are equal;
+       print "a and b are equal";
    }
    ?>